-Students devise and develop a collaborative project into an aspect of one of the key topics (for the topic list, see p10 of the specification using the QR code above).
-There is a small collaboration exercise (300 words) and a more significant individual reflective paper (1000 words) on their research, contribution and personal learning.
+Students devise and develop a collaborative project into an aspect of one of the key topics.
+There is a small collaboration exercise (400 words) and a more significant individual reflective paper (1000 words) on their research, contribution, and personal learning.
 This is internally assessed and externally moderated.

 Are you interested in the news, do you have a viewpoint on global events and issues.
 Can you listen well and keep up with deadlines?
+Can you write well?
 You also need to have the ability to listen to the view of those around you and be able to make a contribution to class discussions and to work as part of a team - excellent attendance will be really important.
 If you can focus consistently well throughout the year, you'll thrive in Global Perspectives.

 The skills you learn in the Global Perspectives iGCSE are transferrable to almost any other subject available at GCSE and beyond to A Level or further education courses.
 Global Perspectives will develop you into a self-motivated and independent learner.
 You will develop the employability and life skills that will ensure you are well equipped for the next step in your learning journey.
-If you are ready for new challenge and a real change in how learn, this is the course for you!
-If you enjoy the course there is also the opportunity to study Global Perspectives at A-Level
+If you are ready for new challenge and a real change in how to learn, this is the course for you!
+If you enjoy the course, there is also the opportunity to study Global Perspectives at A-Level